Your Name: Plot

-Mitsuha Miyamizu is a high school student in a rural town in the Gifu prefecture of central Japan.
-Having grown bored of her provincial life, she wishes to be reborn as a boy from Tokyo.
-Soon, (Note: On September 3, 2013 (September 3, 2016 in Taki's timeline).) she begins to intermittently switch bodies with Taki Tachibana, a high school student (and part-time waiter) from Tokyo's ward of Shinjuku.
-On certain days, Taki and Mitsuha wake up in each other's bodies and must live the entire day as the other, reverting to their own bodies when they sleep.
-The two set up ground rules for sharing their bodies, communicating via writing messages on paper, their phones, and their skin.
-Mitsuha (in Taki's body) sets Taki up on a date with his coworker, Miki Okudera, while Taki (in Mitsuha's body) helps Mitsuha become more popular at school.
-While in Mitsuha's body, Taki accompanies Mitsuha's grandmother Hitoha and younger sister Yotsuha to a Shinto shrine in the crater near Itomori, (Note: On October 2, 2013.) leaving an offering of kuchikamizake fermented with Mitsuha's saliva.
-Hitoha explains that God is sovereign over both time and the connections between humans.
-Mitsuha informs Taki (Note: On October 4, 2013 in the original timeline (October 3, 2016 in Taki's).) that the comet Tiamat is expected to pass nearest to Earth on the day of the autumn festival.
-The next day, (Note: October 3, 2016; Mitsuha set the date the day prior.)
-Taki goes on a date (at the National Art Center in Roppongi) with Okudera in his own body; Okudera enjoys the date but says she can tell Taki is preoccupied with someone else, owing to his unusual behavior.
-Realizing he is falling for Mitsuha, (Note: In the film, minutes before this, Mitsuha was seen crying upon realizing that she was falling for Taki.)
-Taki attempts to dial her number, but cannot reach her.
-The body-switching stops as inexplicably as it started.
+Mitsuha Miyamizu is a high school student in a rural town in Gifu.
+Bored with her provincial life, she wishes to be reborn as a boy in Tokyo.
+Soon, she begins intermittently switching bodies with Taki Tachibana, a high school student and part-time waiter from Tokyo's Shinjuku ward.
+On certain days, they awaken in each other's bodies and must live the entire day as the other, reverting to their own bodies during sleep.
+They set rules for sharing their bodies, communicating via writing on paper, their phones, and their skin.
+In each other's bodies, Mitsuha sets Taki on a date with his coworker Miki Okudera; Taki, meanwhile, increases Mitsuha's popularity at school, and accompanies her grandmother Hitoha and younger sister Yotsuha to a shrine in the crater.
+He offers kuchikamizake fermented with Mitsuha's saliva.
+Hitoha explains God's sovereignty over both time and the connections between humans.
+Mitsuha informs Taki that Comet 279P/Tiamat is expected to pass nearest to Earth on the day of the autumn festival.
+Taki, in his own body, goes on the date with Okudera the next day.
+While she enjoys it, she deduces Taki's preoccupations with someone else through his unusual behavior.
+Realizing his feelings for Mitsuha, (Note: In the film, minutes before this, Mitsuha was seen crying upon realizing she was falling for Taki.)
+Taki attempts and fails to call her.
+The body-switching stops inexplicably.